rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

     let session = NSURLSession(configuration: config)

-    //We create a task using the session to send the request let task = session.dataTaskWithRequest(request, completionHandler:{ _, _, _ in })
+    //We create a task using the session to send the request let task = session.dataTaskWithRequest(request, completionHandler: { (data, response, error) in
+        // do stuff with response, data & error here })

-    //Actual sending of the request, cause by default when we create a task its in suspended state task.resume()
+    //Actual sending of the request, by default when we create a task its in suspended state task.resume()
 }
 ```